 Where to Sleep

 The Allison Inn & Spa

-The Allison Inn & Spa is the most luxurious option in the Willamette Valley.
-Surrounded by vineyards.
-You enter at the top level and the hotel cascades down the hillside, meaning you may take an elevator down to your room.
-Each guestroom has a balcony or terrace, gas fireplace
+The Allison Inn & Spa is the most luxurious hotel option in the Willamette Valley.
+Each of the 77 guest rooms and 8 suites offers a balcony or terrace, gas fireplace

 Silo Suites Bed & Breakfast